Investment in emerging markets hits post crisis low”

 When co-founders Janet McKinley and Admir Imami set out to launch AGC in 2012, they shared a vision that continues to drive the company.
 They wanted to change the landscape for financing smaller businesses in emerging and underserved markets.
 As CEO, Imami recruited a team enthusiastic about taking an age old financing tool—factoring—and putting it to work to create lasting social and economic impact in communities around the world.

-In January 2016, Nate Hartley succeeded Imami (who remains a shareholder in AGC) as CEO of the firm.
-Hartley will bring his particular strengths to the strong foundation built by co-founders McKinley and Imami over the past 3 years.
+In January 2016, the CEO at AGC succeeded Imami (who remains a shareholder in AGC) as CEO of the firm.
+The CEO at AGC will bring his particular strengths to the strong foundation built by co-founders McKinley and Imami over the past 3 years.

-The goal for 2016, according to Hartley, is prudent growth.
+The goal for 2016, according to the CEO at AGC, is prudent growth.
 He expects many markets to continue to experience volatility and a certain amount of political unpredictability.
 “In the current environment we need to deepen our footprint where we are already confidently operating, assuming good investment opportunities emerge.”
-As to new markets, Hartley observes, “We’re going to take the time to choose our opportunities.”
+As to new markets, the CEO at AGC observes, “We’re going to take the time to choose our opportunities.”

 Financial Times, December 14, 2015 (Online headline: Emerging market investors hold fire for Fed)